wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
 wxMEdit v2.9.5-2:
-1.updated translations for "Printout" and Syntax Highlighting Settings 2.updated Spanish translation
+1.updated translations for "Printout" and Syntax Highlighting Settings.
+2.updated Spanish translation.
-3.added Spanish to language chooser of General Settings
+3.added Spanish to language chooser of General Settings.

 wxMEdit v2.9.5:
 1.fixed crash when delete a character in a line which contains two or more characters with MadEdit/wxMEdit built with vc2010.